Design & Style 36s read 133 words

 Balcony gardens work best with a layered approach: vertical elements (trellises, wall planters, hanging baskets) create depth, while containers on the floor and railing planters fill the remaining space.
 Choose a cohesive style rather than mixing random pots — a Mediterranean balcony with terracotta, herbs, and lavender has more impact than an assortment of unrelated plants.
 Weight matters on balconies, so use lightweight composite containers and soilless potting mix.
 Consider your balcony orientation: south-facing balconies get intense sun and suit Mediterranean or succulent styles, while north-facing ones work better with shade-loving ferns and hostas.
 Wind exposure on higher floors limits plant choices — sturdy, low-growing plants handle gusts better than tall, delicate ones.
 Take a photo of your balcony with Arden and try several styles to see which transforms the space most effectively.

-Download Arden free and see your garden transformed with AI.
-Upload a photo, choose a style, and get a realistic preview in seconds.
+Upload a photo, choose a style, and Arden returns a realistic preview in seconds.

 See your garden transformed with AI